 “Quantity cannot describe Quality but Quality can describe Quantity”

 Learn to communicate with and collect information from your athletes on many different levels.
-Communicate with others in their peer group, not find out more “dirt” on them, but instead inquire on their moods and behaviors.
+Communicate with others in their peer group, not to find out more “dirt” on them, but instead to inquire on their moods and behaviors.

-Establish a simplistic training dairy monitoring system along with massage to determine RTBTS.
+Establish a simplistic training daily monitoring system along with massage to determine RTBTS.
 Coaches can also use other means of non-verbal communication from such means as stretching routines and foam rolling protocols to identify muscle soreness and stiffness ratings.

 Having other active strategies in place to hasten recovery via the use of massage, contrast baths, saunas, EMS etc… can only further accelerate the rate of adaptation to conditioning.

 “Excellent technical execution + high degree of physical effort = high degree of Qualitative Results”

 “Poor technical execution + high degree of physical effort Qualitative Results = Poor”

 All of an athlete’s work is organized in a manner that elicits the best possible quality of performance.
 Low intensity work is designed to assist with recovery and the maintenance of a baseline of physical conditioning that props up and sustains the higher intensity elements of training.

 Learn to take adequate rest between bouts of exercise.
 Full recovery periods are required for high intensity training (i.e. speed, plyometrics, weight loads > 80% 1 RM) to ensure the quality of effort can be maintained.
 Full recovery could mean five minutes of rest / active rest or as much as 45 minutes, in the case of speed work in excess of 120m.